 - Staff (full and part-time) are required to inform their line manager and HR as soon as possible and in writing when pregnancy has been confirmed. - The Line Manager will undertake a risk assessment of the employee work activity to ensure there is no risk to the health of the employee or the unborn child.
-Copies of the risk assessment will be kept and will be reviewed every four/six weeks.
-COVID-related risk assessments will also be completed for staff who are pregnant. - The Health and Safety Co-ordinator is available to give advice at any stage of the process, but the general principles of common risk assessment will apply.
+Copies of the risk assessment will be kept and will be reviewed every four/six weeks. - The Health and Safety Co-ordinator is available to give advice at any stage of the process, but the general principles of common risk assessment will apply.